How To Shop For A Mortgage That’s Right For You

-For starters, Bow suggests getting clear about your home-buying goals and what makes now the right time for you to buy.
+For starters, Bow suggests getting clear about what you’re looking for and whether now is the right time for you to buy.

 “Get an understanding of your motivation.
 Some people are just looking to buy an investment home, while someone else may want a home to start a family,” he says.
 “Also, nail down the area that you’re interested in living in to get a sense for market pricing.”

-“You don’t have to have previous knowledge about what the housing market’s doing because your mortgage banker should be able to tell you about that,” he says.
+Once you’ve decided where to look, start learning more about prices in that real estate market.
+“You don’t have to have previous knowledge about what the housing market’s doing because your mortgage banker should be able to tell you about that,” Bow says.
 “But, you do need to know your numbers and how large of a down payment you’re comfortable making.”

-Bow suggests taking a hard look at your credit score, income and assets so you’re aware how much you can afford.
-Lenders use your credit score to determine whether you qualify for a loan and what rate you’ll be charged.
-Generally speaking, the higher your score, the better the mortgage you’ll be offered.
+Bow suggests taking a hard look at your credit score, income and assets so you’re aware how much home you can afford.
+For a comprehensive look at what credit is and why it is important, take a look at Credit 101: Guide For Managing Your Credit.
+Lenders use your credit score to determine whether you qualify for a loan and what interest rate you’ll be charged.
+Generally speaking, the higher your score, the better the mortgage terms you’ll be offered.

-“These days, there are plenty of tools out there to help people when it comes to mortgage shopping,” he says.
-“For instance, Quicken Loans has a phone app to help you evaluate loan options, as well as mortgage calculators you can use to help you know the amount of taxes you’ll be looking at.”
+“There are plenty of tools out there to help people when it comes to mortgage shopping,” he says.
+“For instance, Quicken Loans has a mobile app to help you evaluate loan options, as well as mortgage calculators you can use to help you know the amount of taxes you’ll be looking at.”

 Prospective home buyers should have a good sense of how much they want to borrow and how long a term they’ll need to compare lenders.

-However, credit is not the only thing home buyers should verify.
-They’ll need to get prequalified or preapproved by their lender, a process that verifies additional factors like income and debt in order to determine how much home the buyer can afford.
+Credit is not the only thing home buyers should verify.
+They’ll need to get prequalified or preapproved by their lender.

-For example, a Prequalified Approval, the first step in the new Power Buying Process™ from Rocket Mortgage® by Quicken Loans, verifies a home buyer’s credit score by pulling their three-digit FICO® Score and report.
-The lender will also ask for a verbal verification of income and assets in order to determine the debt-to-income ratio, which determines what monthly payment the buyer can afford.
+At Rocket Mortgage, we offer Prequalified Approval, the first step in the new Power Buying Process.
+This gives borrowers a good idea of how much home a home buyer can afford.
+We verify a home buyer’s credit score by pulling their three-digit FICO® Score and report.
+We ask prospective borrowers for a verbal verification of income and assets and determine the debt-to-income ratio.

-Enter the Verified Approval§, the next step in the Power Buying Process, where a home buyer submits documentation of income and asset statements (typically W-2s, tax returns, bank statements and pay stubs) in order to get a Verified Approval Letter.
-This process can be completed within 24 hours.*
+To make an offer, though, prospective home buyers will need a Verified Approval,1 the next step in the Power Buying Process, where a home buyer submits documentation of income and asset statements (typically W-2s, tax returns, bank statements and pay stubs) in order to get a Verified Approval Letter.
+This process can be completed within 24 hours.

-In essence, prospective home buyers should consider what a lender offers by means of an approval when shopping for a mortgage.
+In essence, prospective home buyers should consider what a lender offers by means of a preapproval when shopping for a mortgage.
 It could be the difference in locking in the best interest rate and monthly mortgage payment.

 Bow emphasizes that the shopping process really comes down to finding a company and mortgage banker you trust.
 You need a certain level of comfort and confidence in a company’s track record of customer service, he says.